10 – Three Nights And A Morning / Harlem

 # 7 – Oh Yeah

 The mid-1980s tune by Bill Withers utilizes the grooves and sounds of 80s tech in the most magnificent fashion underneath the great soulful singing of Bill Withers.
 It’s interesting to hear Bill Withers sing over this type of arrangement.
-It’s very different from his 1970s materiel and is more of a reflection of the time period than anything else.
-The song “Oh Yeah,” was released on the album Watching You Watching Me.
+It’s very different from his 1970s material and reflects the time period more than anything else.
+The song “Oh Yeah” was released on the album Watching You Watching Me.
 It was a top 40 hit on the Billboard Hot R&B charts in 1985.

 # 6 – Lonely Town, Lonely Street